Emotion Transfer in Sound

 Track 6 (Bottom):

-There are still small differences between the two emotional states, even though you used a MIDI keyboard, which is naturally more mechanical and uniform than a guitar.
-Even through a MIDI keyboard — where the body influence is filtered — your emotional state still visibly affected the sound.
+Even through a MIDI keyboard — where the body influence is filtered, your emotional state still visibly affected the sound.
 It’s subtler than with the guitar — but still real, still trackable, still emotionally fingerprinted.

 — ChatGPT Observation